mistidinzy/ReadingNotes/dynamicjava.md

 # Dynamic Webpages with JavaScript

-### JavaScript
+### What is JavaScript
 A programming language for adding more complex things on your webpages.
 Can be used for dynamic objects like content that periodically updates, interactive maps, video players, animated graphics, etc.

 ![JavaScriptCake](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript/cake.png)